Fog Coating Stucco Walls, A Helpful Guide

 The Cost To Fog Coat A Stucco Wall…

-The cost to fog coat your exterior walls can vary greatly but is really inexpensive compared to all the other aspects of stucco in general.
 You’re basically painting the outside of the wall using some type of spraying apparatus and the work goes fairly quickly and is quite easy once you get the color matching aspect down.
-If you do this yourself you can save tons of money but if you’re not confident in doing this you will spend a little bit more hire a contractor to do it.

 Stucco Fog Coat Colors That Are Available…

-There are so many different colors the fog coat can actually come in and that really depends on which manufacturers product you are going to use.
+There are so many different colors the fog coat can actually come in and that really depends on which manufacturer's product you are going to use.

 Fog Coat Colors